AndelaOSP/wire/README.md

 Software you need to install and how to install:

  * You will need to have npm, you can install node using the [node.js installer](https://nodejs.org/en/download/). npm is installed as part of node.
+ * To use `yarn`, you'll first need to install it on your system.
+You can install yarn using [yarn installer](https://yarnpkg.com/lang/en/docs/install/#mac-stable).

 ### Installing